An Insider's Guide to the Best Places to Visit in the North Dordogne Area

 Chateau de Pompadour

-The racecourse opened in 1837 and is one of the most beautiful in France, we can highly recommend attending one of the summer racing fixtures for a fun day out.
+The racecourse opened in 1837 and is one of the most beautiful in France.
+We can highly recommend attending one of the summer racing fixtures for a fun day out.
 With an additional 150 other equestrian events held throughout the year, it's an absolute must for horse lovers.

 What to do and see there;